-Qantas Cash is a prepaid debit card that doubles as your Qantas Frequent Flyer membership card.
+Qantas Cash has been rebranded as Qantas Travel Money starting July this year and is a prepaid debit card that doubles as your Qantas Frequent Flyer membership card.

-Qantas Cash also has a lower age restriction than most credit cards (16 years vs 18 years), so high schoolers can start earning their own points from their own personal spend.
+Qantas Travel Money also has a lower age restriction than most credit cards (16 years vs 18 years), so high schoolers can start earning their own points from their own personal spend.

 This card’s attractiveness is not really in it’s exchange rates or points earn rates (compared points earning credit cards), but rather its convenience.

-- The load fee from bank debit cards being reduced to 0.5% from the current 1% (the one reload per 24 hours limit will remain unchanged)
+- The load fee from bank debit cards were reduced to 0.5% from 1% (the one reload per 24 hours limit remains unchanged)

-- The number of transactions that are ineligible to earn Qantas Points are being expanded.
-This will include BPAY payments to third parties, business transactions, bank fees and charges, and government transactions such as ATO payments.
+- The number of transactions that are ineligible to earn Qantas Points have been expanded.
+This now includes BPAY payments to third parties, business transactions, bank fees and charges, and government transactions such as ATO payments.

-- The name for Qantas Cash will also be changed to Qantas Travel Money.
+- The name for Qantas Cash officially changed to Qantas Travel Money.